At British Gas, we lead the industry in smart metering, energy efficiency, help for the vulnerable and simple, fair and transparent pricing.

 British Gas is focused on developing new technologies and exploring innovations in the energy market that will make our customers lives easier.
 We believe that new technologies can play a significant role in decarbonising energy generation and we are supporting research into their use.

 British Gas is one of the four lead partners in the Customer Led Network Revolution (CLNR), the UK's biggest smart grid project.

 British Gas is also involved in the market expansion of electric vehicles.
 As more manufacturers offer a range of electric cars and vans, British Gas is supporting the emergence of electric vehicles and is the preferred supplier of home and work charging stations for for Nissan, Renault, Volkswagen, Toyota, Vauxhall, Mitsubishi, Volvo and Hitachi Capital Vehicle Solutions.
 British Gas is currently piloting Nissan e-NV200 vans as we move towards our goal of having at least 10% of our 13,000 home service van fleet running on electricity by 2015.
 British Gas was also the first supplier to announce the detail of a tariff specifically designed for electric car owners which will see drivers pay as little as 1.25p a mile to fuel their car*.

 * British Gas calculations based on annual cost of fuel for 10000 miles using average UK standard Economy 7 night rate, 100 mile charge range, 95% charging efficiency.
 The LEAF will cost 1.25p per mile – so £125 for the year; New Nissan LEAF can travel up to 124 miles per full charge, based on the New European Driving Cycle (NEDC).

-Ian was appointed Interim Managing Director, British Gas on 1 December 2014.
+Mark was appointed Managing Director, British Gas on 1 June 2015.

 Our website britishgas.co.uk allows customers to manage their bills, protect their homes, obtain advice on home improvement and help when moving home.